Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Choose Based on Your Primary Concern

-Stubborn dark spots or melasma: Start with kojic acid (or turmeric + kojic acid combination)
+Stubborn dark spots or melasma: Start with kojic acid (or turmeric + kojic acid).

 Choose Based on Timeline

-For complete timeline guidance, see how long brightening takes.
+For detailed timelines, see how long brightening takes.
+Also check PIH vs PIE differences.

 Best Combination Strategies